dannymcc/omarchy-hardening/README.md

 LLMNR (Link-Local Multicast Name Resolution) can be exploited for man-in-the-middle attacks.
 Attackers on the local network can respond to LLMNR queries and redirect traffic.

-### Firewall Not Running
+### Firewall Not Running (Earlier Versions)

-Omarchy ships with UFW rules pre-configured but the service is not enabled, leaving the system exposed.
+Earlier versions of Omarchy shipped with UFW rules pre-configured but the service was not enabled, leaving the system exposed.
+This has since been fixed in newer releases.

 ### Relaxed Login Attempt Limits